There are some things nobody really talks about during pregnancy or in the first few months of parenthood. Your mental health.

 And yet you don’t feel like you can say it.
 So you respond:

 “Oh I’m fine thanks!
 How are you?”

 The modern world means that there aren’t always the communities or ‘villages’ that quite literally existed 50, 60, even 70 years ago when women had babies.
 Families live further apart, we often don’t have the daily face-to-face, personal contact that we used to in those days, it’s a lot easier to have days when we don’t see anybody, where we don’t have help or someone who pops in and checks on you to see what needs doing.

-You may have experienced that initial influx of visitors as soon as you arrive home from hospital and which ends up going on for the first couple of weeks.
+In ‘normal times’ you may have experienced that initial influx of visitors as soon as you arrive home from hospital and which has ended up going on for the first couple of weeks.
 Everybody wants to come and coo over your gorgeous newborn and have baby cuddles but the focus should be on what you need.
 Come and have a cuddle with baby, yes!
-But if they could also bring food, wipe round with the hoover, sort the washing and give the kitchen floor a quick mop too – great!
+But if they could also bring food, wipe round with the hoover, sort the washing and give the kitchen floor a quick mop too – yes please!